 - In this snapshot of Orange County population, an increase is projected for all ages except the 15-19 and 40-49 cohorts.
 Residents in the 60 and older age cohort in Orange County are projected to increase the most over the decade. - This decline in the census population of 15 to 19 year olds in the county is not likely to impact RSCCD enrollment because public state universities have reduced the number of students accepted as freshman and sophomores.
-(Is this greater than 11%?
-If So, it could be offsetting) This reduction in university acceptances has resulted in local community colleges being the college of choice for recent high school graduates as reflected in a steady decline in the median age of RSCCD credit students over the past five years, from a median age of 25 years old in fall 2008 to a median age of 21 years old in fall 2012.
+This reduction in university acceptances has resulted in local community colleges being the college of choice for recent high school graduates as reflected in a steady decline in the median age of RSCCD credit students over the past five years, from a median age of 25 years old in fall 2008 to a median age of 21 years old in fall 2012.